Mama (2013 film)

 Mama is a 2013 English-language supernatural horror film directed and co-written by Andy Muschietti in his directorial debut and based on his 2008 Argentine short film Mamá.
 A co-production between Spain and Canada, the film stars Jessica Chastain, Nikolaj Coster-Waldau, Megan Charpentier, Isabelle Nélisse, Daniel Kash, and Javier Botet as the title character.

 The film follows two young girls abandoned in a forest cabin, fostered by an unknown entity that they fondly call "Mama", which eventually follows them to their new suburban home led by two adults after their uncle retrieves them.

 It was produced by J. Miles Dale and co-written by Barbara Muschietti, with Guillermo del Toro serving as executive producer.
 The film was theatrically released on 18 January 2013, by Universal Pictures.
-Mama received positive reviews from critics and was a box office success, grossing $148 million against a $15 million budget.
+Mama received positive reviews from critics, although its story was criticized, and was a box office success, grossing $148 million against a $15 million budget.

 Plot

 Distraught after losing his fortune in the 2008 financial crisis, stockbroker Jeffrey Desange murders his colleagues and his estranged wife before kidnapping his young daughters, 3-year-old Victoria and 1-year-old Lily.
 Driving recklessly on a snowy road, Jeffrey gets into a car crash, breaking Victoria's glasses.
 Surviving the collision, he takes the children to an abandoned cabin.
 Planning to kill his daughters and then himself, he prepares to shoot Victoria but is killed by a shadowy figure.

 Five years later, a search party sponsored by Jeffrey's identical twin brother Lucas finds the cabin.
 Inside, they find the girls, 8-year-old Victoria and 6-year-old Lily, alive but feral after years of isolation.
 They are put in a welfare clinic under Dr. Gerald Dreyfuss.
 During therapy sessions they refer to "Mama," a mysterious maternal protector figure.
 The girls are initially hostile to Lucas but Victoria recognizes him after she wears glasses and can see properly.
 Dr. Dreyfuss offers accommodation for Lucas, his girlfriend Annabel and the two girls, in exchange for access to them during therapy sessions for research.

 As the makeshift family settles in their new house, Victoria acclimates quickly to domestic life while Lily retains much of her feral behavior.
 Lucas is attacked by a mysterious entity and put into a coma, leaving Annabel to care for the girls alone.
 She makes progress with Victoria but Lily remains hostile.
 Alarmed by nightmares of a strange woman and Victoria's warning about Mama, Annabel asks Dreyfuss to investigate.
 Dreyfuss's research brings to light the story of Edith Brennan, a mentally ill asylum patient who died in the 1800s; he recovers a box from a government warehouse containing a baby's remains.